chapel-lang/chapel/doc/rst/language/spec/procedures.rst

  * :math:`M_X` represents the argument mapping from :math:`A` to the formal argument :math:`F_X` from function :math:`X`. :math:`F_X` has
    type :math:`T_X`.
 When :math:`X` is a generic function, :math:`F_X`
-   refers to the argument before instantiation and :math:`T_X` refers to the instantiated type.
+   refers to the possibly generic argument and :math:`T_X` refers to the instantiated type.
  * When needed in the exposition, :math:`Y` is another function under consideration, with mapping :math:`M_Y` from :math:`A` to a formal